akankshasingh19/jenkins-config-1/README.md

 Jenkins global configuration files
 ==
-These will get copied ontp the Jenkins master
+These will get copied onto the Jenkins master